thegentlemanphysicist/code_challenge_2021/README.md

 The app being deployed is a simple dockerized react app.
 Local development can be managed through the usual `docker-compose build` and `docker-compose up` command on a local machine.

-This a GitHub actions pipeline.
+This is a GitHub actions pipeline.
 On creation of a release, a user with write access can trigger a deployment of a react app to heroku.
 [Live App](https://jon-code-challenge.herokuapp.com/)

 There are two actions.